awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

 When you have multiple rules in a lifecycle configuration, an object can become eligible for multiple lifecycle actions\.
 The general rules that Amazon S3 follows in such cases are:
 Permanent deletion takes precedence over transition\.
 Transition takes precedence over creation of delete markers\.
-When an object is eligible for both a GLACIER and STANDARD\_IA \(or ONEZONE\_IA\) transition, Amazon S3 chooses the GLACIER transition\.
+When an object is eligible for both a S3 Glacier and STANDARD\_IA \(or ONEZONE\_IA\) transition, Amazon S3 chooses the S3 Glacier transition\.
  For examples, see [Example 5: Overlapping Filters, Conflicting Lifecycle Actions, and What Amazon S3 Does ](#lifecycle-config-conceptual-ex5)

 ## Example 2: Disabling a Lifecycle Rule<a name="lifecycle-config-conceptual-ex2"></a>

 You can temporarily disable a lifecycle rule\.
 The following lifecycle configuration specifies two rules:
-+ Rule 1 directs Amazon S3 to transition objects with the `logs/` prefix to the GLACIER storage class soon after creation\.
++ Rule 1 directs Amazon S3 to transition objects with the `logs/` prefix to the S3 Glacier storage class soon after creation\.
-+ Rule 2 directs Amazon S3 to transition objects with the `documents/` prefix to the GLACIER storage class soon after creation\.
++ Rule 2 directs Amazon S3 to transition objects with the `documents/` prefix to the S3 Glacier storage class soon after creation\.

 In the policy Rule 1 is enabled and Rule 2 is disable\.
 Amazon S3 will not take any action on disabled rules\.